englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 #### $(SwipingAnimation)

 `SwipingAnimation` performs animation in response to an element being swiped.
-The most common use case of is to move the element along with the pointer.
+The most common use case is to move the element along with the pointer.

 	<Panel Width="100" Height="100" Background="#000">
 		<SwipeGesture ux:Name="swipe" Direction="Right" Length="200" />